 Postal service deliveries and mail collections are postponed and Canada Post post offices are closed December 25, December 26 and January 1 every year, with the exception of independent postal offices operating in the private sector, which can remain open at their discretion.

-If December 25 falls or January 1 also fall on a weekend day, then Canada Post usually shuts down the Friday or Monday closest to the holiday, which is not the case for 2017-2018.
+If December 25 falls or January 1 also fall on a weekend day, then Canada Post usually shuts down the Friday or Monday closest to the holiday, which is not the case for 2017-2018 given that both holidays fall on a Monday.

 Montreal's public transit system is operational throughout the holiday season, with the vast majority of bus routes running on a regular schedule.
 However, December 25 and January 1st run on Sunday schedules, and metro train intervals are set at 10 minutes.
 Expect service slowdowns also on December 26 and January 2.